Find opponents in your region instantly thanks to CCCaster 3.1's matchmaking service.

 Open a dedicated port for online play.
 If successful you will be able to host reliably using the port (enter the "online play port" in Concerto's Options screen to use it).
 More information on this process here.
 Note that any port can be specified.

 Players in some regions do not have an IPv4 address assigned by default (check here).
 Since CCCaster requires an IPv4 connection to function, you will need to request "dual-stack" or dedicated IPv4 address from your ISP.
 A common alternative is to use a VPN which supplies an IPv4 address at the cost of added latency.

 "Your name contains banned words"

 Concerto's lobby server has a basic name filter in place to prevent abuse of the platform.
-If you believe your name is being treated as a false positive you are encourage to join the Community Discord and report it in #modding.
+If you believe your name is being treated as a false positive you are encouraged to join the Community Discord and report it in #cc-modding.